Skip to main content

 The company offers a 14-day free trial and a free-forever version with limited capabilities.

-Here are more options that did not make it to the top, but are still worth your consideration.
+Here are some additional visual reporting tools options that didn’t make it onto my shortlist, but are still worth checking out:

 Collaborate on reports in real-time